CORDOBA78

 In the artist's words:

 Like the last drink in a smoky bar, a cocktail of (indie) funk, rock and soul with lemon slices of pop music and jazz.
-The sound of time and pop culture certainly resonates.
+The sound of the times and pop culture certainly resonates.
 Lyrical, perhaps youthful, even naive, an emotionally charged body of work.

-In their debut year, the five released two records and played shows all over Austria.
+In their debut year 2024, the five released two records and played shows across Austria.
 Their debut EP "Schnulzen" won them two Vorarlberg music prizes, the Sound@V Awards.
-A summer of shows, including as support for "Jeremias" and as evening headliners at the FAQ Festival.
-In November '24, the Vorarlbergers release their second studio EP "Anfang - Mitte - Zwanzig", which once again paints a colorful musical picture of the band.
-But the Cordoba wind blows along and delights us with its melody, something familiar between Abbey Road & Music for Dreamers.
+A summer of shows, including as evening headliners at the FAQ Festival.
+In November '24, the Vorarlbergers release their second studio EP "Anfang - Mitte - Zwanzig", which once again paints the band's colorful musical picture.
+But the Cordoba wind blows with them and delights us with its melody, something familiar between Abbey Road & Music for Dreamers.

 This content has been machine translated.